project-n-oss/sidekick/README.md

   CloudPlatform: AWS
 ```

-These config values can also be set from ENV variabale like so:
+These config values can also be set from ENV variable like so:

 ```bash
 export SIDEKICK_APP_CLOUDPLATFORM=AWS